Class Quadruple

 assignMax

-instance, after setting its value to the value of the greater ofthis
+thisinstance, after setting its value to the value of the greater ofthisand the operand.

 -